sangjeedondrub/my-awesome-list/README.md

 - [dbfread](https://github.com/olemb/dbfread) - Read DBF Files with Python
 - [docker-compose-demo](https://github.com/vegasbrianc/docker-compose-demo) - A short demo on how to use Docker Compose to create a Web Service connected to a load balancer and a Redis Database.
 - [Daily-Reddit-Wallpaper](https://github.com/ssimunic/Daily-Reddit-Wallpaper) - Change your wallpaper to the most upvoted image of the day from /r/wallpapers or any other subreddit on system startup
-- [reddit](https://github.com/reddit/reddit) - historical code from reddit.com
+- [reddit](https://github.com/reddit-archive/reddit) - historical code from reddit.com
 - [ipv6-hosts](https://github.com/lennylxx/ipv6-hosts) -
 - [mtranslate](https://github.com/mouuff/mtranslate) - A simple api for google translate
-- [Awesome-Linux-Software](https://github.com/LewisVo/Awesome-Linux-Software) - 🐧 A list of awesome applications, software, tools and other materials for Linux distros.
+- [Awesome-Linux-Software](https://github.com/luongvo209/Awesome-Linux-Software) - A list of awesome applications, software, tools and other materials for Linux distros.
 - [bootstrapy](https://github.com/kirang89/bootstrapy) - A bootstrap Python application, so that you can focus on writing code
 - [samplemod](https://github.com/kennethreitz/samplemod) - Sample module for Python-Guide.org.
-- [tibetaneditor](https://github.com/ngawangtrinley/tibetaneditor) - Working repository for a simple Tibetan editor with a segmenter, spellchecker, rule editor, concordancer and more.
 - [LSTMRelatedness](https://github.com/wolfhu/LSTMRelatedness) - Attempt at using LSTMs to predict semantic relatedness of sentences (a la Tai et al. in Improved Semantic Representations From Tree-Structured Long Short-Term Memory Networks, Kai Sheng Tai, Richard Socher, and Christopher D. Manning)
 - [TED-RNN](https://github.com/samim23/TED-RNN) - A Recurrent Neural Network trained on all existing TED Talk Transcripts.
 The model outputs machine generated TED Talks.
 - [daft](https://github.com/dfm/daft) - Render some probabilistic graphical models using matplotlib